 Jim Morrison was an interesting character, to say the least.
 Both the movie and the websites I visited talked about his off-kilter mannerisms and insightful, slightly crazy outbursts.
 Much of his extreme character can be attributed to copious amounts of drugs and alcohol, but I like to believe that he was naturally a "different" kind of guy.
 In addition to writing music and singing for The Doors, he wrote poetry.
 When asked about it once, Morrison replied: "If my poetry aims to achieve anything, it's to deliver people from the limited ways in which they see and feel."

 Morrison was born in 1943, and he died in Paris, France in 1971.
 Pam Courson, his long term girlfriend, found him dead in a bathtub.
 There was no autopsy performed because French authorities did not suspect foul play.
 The cause of death on his birth certificate was listed as "heart failure."
 There are still a number of conspiracy theories surrounding his death.
-There is also a picture on the Internet that features "Morrison`s ghost," but I don’t believe it's real and refuse to post it for that reason.
-Morrison in buried in Pere-Lachaise Cemetery in Paris, and his grave has become both shrine and tourist attraction.
+There is also a picture on the Internet that features "Morrison`s ghost," but I don’t believe it's real and refuse to post

 It's tragic, but many people around Morrison commented later that he seemed like he always knew he was going to die young.
 He died at 27 years old, the same age Courson was when she died three years later of a heroin overdose.
 Also, Jimi Hendrix, Janis Joplin and Kurt Cobain were 27 when they died in similar drug and alcohol related circumstances.